 Nadia Roan is a senior investigator at Gladstone Institutes and a professor of urology at UC San Francisco (UCSF).

-She received her undergraduate training from UC Berkeley, and completed her PhD in the biological and biomedical sciences program at Harvard Medical School studying T cell responses to the bacterium Chlamydia trachomatis.
-She conducted her postdoctoral studies at Gladstone Institutes, where she studied the mechanisms by which host factors in human semen influence HIV infection.
-As a staff scientist at Gladstone, she further identified and characterized novel factors from semen that influence infection outcome.
-Since starting her own lab in the department of urology at UCSF, she has continued to study the relationship between semen factors and HIV transmission, and pursued research to more broadly understand the molecular basis by which HIV establishes infection in mucosal tissues.
+She received her undergraduate training from UC Berkeley, and completed her doctorate in the biological and biomedical sciences program at Harvard Medical School studying T cell responses to the bacterium Chlamydia trachomatis.
+She conducted her postdoctoral studies at Gladstone Institutes, where she studied the mechanisms by which mucosal factors, including those present in human semen, influence HIV infection.

 How Did You Get Your Start in Science?